rwilliams/jrubywiki/ConfiguringJRuby.md

 Most properties should be documented in the ```jruby --properties``` output, but for a complete listing look at src/org/jruby/RubyInstanceConfig.java.

-A listing from JRuby 1.7.5 follows.
-Some of these are not available on JRuby 1.6.x.
+A listing from JRuby 9.1.2.0 follows.
+Some of these are not available in previous ruby versions.

 ```
 # These properties can be used to alter runtime behavior for perf or compatibility.